spiritix/php-chrome-html2pdf/README.md

 > 1. Script tags inside templates are not evaluated.
 > 2. Page styles are not visible inside templates.

+> **NOTE** By default, this library generates a pdf with modified colors for printing.
+Use the `-webkit-print-color-adjust`  property to force rendering of exact colors.

 ## Troubleshooting

 - Make sure you've installed all [OS specific dependencies](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md).